 As companies grow, they often get to a point where it makes sense to purchase their own server.
 It allows them to easily host assets and have them available to their entire staff, such as company emails and other applications.
+So why is it beneficial to host your server in a data center vs. in-house?

 A properly set up server can support your entire business operations and file storage needs and give you more control over your technology infrastructure.